National, state and local coronavirus highlights from the past week

-Some of the highlights from the past week include the Texas governor’s trip to the White House, reopening of more businesses in Texas and national unemployment rates.
+Some of the highlights from the past week include the extension of a disaster declaration in Copperas Cove, loosening of restrictions on Fort Hood and more drive-thru coronavirus testing sites available.

 Source: The Associated Press